Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[Explode|Vanish|Any] :Any` Expects the destruction to be either by violence (`Explode`), despawn (e.g. by docking or explicit despawn) (`Vanish`) or whatever reason (`Any`).
     1. `[STRING]` Object by name or label that must be the killer.

+- `Cnd_DistObj` Distance to another object in space.
+    1. `STRING|Stranger` Must be a ship.
+Object by name or label to expect within the distance.
+    1. `STRING` Other object by name or label to expect within the distance.
+Can be a static world solar.
+    1. `FLOAT :0` The distance from the given position to check.
+    1. `[Inside|Outside] :Inside` Whether the objects must be within or outside this distance.

 - `Cnd_DistVec` Distance from a vector in space.
-    1. `STRING|Stranger` Object by name or label to expect within the distance.
+    1. `STRING|Stranger` Must be a ship.
+Object by name or label to expect within the distance.
     1. `FLOAT :0` The x-axis position for this volume.
     1. `FLOAT :0` The y-axis position for this volume.
     1. `FLOAT :0` The z-axis position for this volume.